-Refer to the system overview (Process Connections and General Arrangement) for connection points to the process line.
+Refer to the system overview (Process Connections and General Arrangement) for connection points to the process line (see Figure 1.7).

 Before connecting the prover, be certain that all piping and connections are clean and unobstructed.
 Also, ensure that no debris, i.e., weld slag, will be introduced into the system.
 Check all drain and vent valves on the prover to make certain that they are closed.